Transfer Credit FAQs

 Q: Can I receive writing intensive (WRT) core credit for a transfer course?

-A: The only transfer course that automatically counts for the Writing Intensive requirement is the equivalent to Central’s ENGL-101 Composition which is Composition II at most community colleges.
+A: The only transfer course that automatically counts for the Writing Intensive requirement is the equivalent to Central’s WRIT-101 Composition which is Composition II at most community colleges.
 If you have completed a course that required you to write 15-20 pages of formal writing in which you were required to write multiple drafts that were revised based on instructor feedback, it is possible that that course could count toward your Writing Intensive requirement.
-If you have any courses that you would to count, please send the syllabus to email@example.com.
+If you have any courses that you would to count, please send the syllabus to firstname.lastname@example.org.

 Q: Will my grades transfer to Central?